-- 1. An amendment that would prevent an expert from overstating the results that could be reliably obtained from the method used by the expert. - 2.
-An amendment clarifying that the questions of sufficiency of facts of data and reliable application of method are questions for the court, and must be proved to the court by a preponderance of the evidence under Rule 104(a).
+2. An amendment clarifying that the questions of sufficiency of facts or data and reliable application of method are questions for the court, and must be proved to the court by a preponderance of the evidence under Rule 104(a).

-At the last meeting - after a miniconference that was devoted mostly to these two possible amendments --- the Committee requested that drafting alternatives be prepared to capture the concept of overstatement.
-As to the weight/admissibility issue, the Committee made no final determination, but interest was expressed in addressing the problem in a Committee Note should the amendment regarding overstatement be approved.
+Over the last four meetings - after a miniconference that was devoted mostly to these two possible amendments --- the Committee has focused on a draft involving overstatement/degree of confidence.
+As to the weight/admissibility issue, the Committee has resolved that the text of the Rule should not be changed to address it, because Rule 702 already establishes that the reliability requirements are questions for the court, to be decided by a preponderance of the evidence.
+The Committee did agree to consider addressing the weight/admissibility problem in a Committee Note should the amendment regarding overstatement be approved.

-This memorandum further develops the matters that the Committee wished to further consider, based on discussion at the last meeting.
+This memorandum further develops the matters that the Committee wished to continue discussing, and addresses some of the questions raised at the Spring 2019 meeting.
 It is divided into three parts.
 Part One is a discussion of the overstatement problem and whether an amendment might be useful.
 Part Two is a short discussion of the admissibility/weight problem.
-Part Three sets forth two drafting alternatives, and accompanying draft Committee Notes.
+Part Three sets forth drafting alternatives, and a draft Committee Note.